zqy-nku/Submission-to-Cloudflare-Full-Stack-Application/README.md

-# My Submission to Cloudflare Workers Internship Application: Full-Stack
+# This is My Submission to Cloudflare Workers Internship Application: Full-Stack

 ## Application Demo

-Please click [demo](https://internship-assignment-cloudflare.qingyuz.workers.dev/) to see my application :)
+Please click my worker.dev subdomain [internship-assignment-cloudflare.qingyuz.workers.dev](https://internship-assignment-cloudflare.qingyuz.workers.dev/) or my domain [qingyuz.ml](https://qingyuz.ml/) to see my application.

-## What I've done?
+## What I Have Done?

-### 1. Got Family with Wrangler Environment
+### 1. Get Family with Wrangler Environment

-1.1 Installed the workers command-line tool wrangler.
+#### 1.1 Install the workers command-line tool wrangler.

-1.2 Generated a new project using `wrangler generate` command
+#### 1.2 Generate a new project using `wrangler generate` command

-1.3 Used `wrangler dev` and `wrangler preview` to locally test/develop my application
+#### 1.3 Use `wrangler dev` and `wrangler preview` to locally test/develop my application

-### 2. Completed Basic Requirements
+### 2. Complete Basic Requirements

 #### 2.1 Request the URLs from the API